neuropoly/modular_optuna_ml/sct_processing/README.md

        * Random Forest
        * AdaBoost
    * 175 total permutations
      * While Issue #10 remains, this will be closer to 140 permutations, as 35 of them rely on said pre-processing method.
-With the random seed we chose, 150 permutations ran to completion.
+With the random seed we chose, 155 permutations ran to completion.

+## Results Interpretation

+See `result/README.md` for further details.